 If the vehicle has been sold to more than one person, all parties must be present when registering, or a letter of authorization must be presented from any buyer/s who cannot come in to register.

 You may be aware that the Alberta government is no longer mailing out renewal reminders.
-Sign up for a text or email reminder for free!
+Sign up for a email reminder for free!